eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/Software Development View/page_software-development-view.md

 The path part of the `href` property contains the information for the backend data service which digital twin's submodel to return while the EDC asset ID is used for several endpoints.
 The path part here is just an example as it depends on the type of backend data service the data provider uses.

 The above options are only two examples how a submodel's endpoint can be created.
-As long as it's compliant with the above conventions (including CX-0002) a data provider can also use any other EDC asset structure.
+As long as it's compliant with the above conventions (including [CX-0002](https://catena-x.net/de/standard-library)) a data provider can also use any other EDC asset structure.

 ###### Data Consumption with AAS Submodel Descriptor Endpoints

 The endpoint `href` in the submodel descriptor cannot be used directly to contact an EDC and access the data in Catena-X.

 - A data consumer must first identify the protocol that must be used to retrieve the submodel data based on the `subprotocol`.
 For data transfers in Catena-X, this is "DSP"
 - With `href`, the data consumer calls the local operation GetSubmodel as specified by the suffix "/submodel".
-As only the logical parameter "Content" must be supported in release 3.2, "/$value" must be appended to `href` by the data consumer.
+As only the logical parameter "Content" must be supported in Catena-X release 3.2, "/$value" must be appended to `href` by the data consumer.
- If the `href` endpoint is called with operations or parameter values not yet supported, the error response 501 "Not Implemented" must be returned according to CX-0002.
+ If the `href` endpoint is called with operations or parameter values not yet supported, the error response 501 "Not Implemented" must be returned according to [CX-0002](https://catena-x.net/de/standard-library).
 - Then, the data consumer must use the information in the `subprotocolBody` to perform a contract negotiation for the EDC asset referenced by `id` with the EDC control plane of the data provider specified by `dspEndpoint`.
 - Finally, using the id from the contract agreement with the control plane, the data consumer initiates the data transfer with the EDC data plane of the data provider referenced in the `href`.
 The enriched path part of the `href` (see bullet point 2) is passed to data provider data plane by the data consumer as a parameter for the backend data service that actually executes the request and returns the submodel.